-Acupuncture and massage therapy are two other types of regenerative medicine that provide a natural pain relief without all the over-the-counter medications.
+Acupuncture and massage therapy are two other types of non-surgical techniques that provide a natural pain relief without all the over-the-counter medications.
 Surprisingly, more and more individuals rely on weekly appointments for one or the other; sometimes even both just to regain their posture and feel less tension throughout their bodies.
 Both types of therapies also allow for people to regain strength, coordination, and the ability to move throughout their day pain free.
-Now that we know about them, let’s talk about what the differences are between the two types of regenerative medicine.
+Now that we know about them, let’s talk about what the differences are between the two types of non-surgical techniques.

 Massage therapy has become more of a luxury than a necessity to most, but in reality, this can be quite painful in the beginning if your back is out of whack.
 By having a therapist “Work Out” the tension in your muscles releases constricted blood flow allowing oxygen to reach every aspect more quickly.
 Tension is caused by constricted blood vessels not allowing appropriate amounts of nutrients, enzymes, and oxygen flow through them.
 Once those kinks are worked out, your body will begin receiving adequate sources of nutrients and will begin the healing process needed.